AsheeshSrivastava/qnc-curriculum-studio/README.md

 This is a proprietary project under the Business Source License.
 Contributions are welcome under the following terms:
 1. All contributions must align with the BSL 1.1 license
-2. Contributors grant Quest and Crossfireâ„¢ perpetual rights to their contributions
+2. Contributors grant Quest and Crossfire™ perpetual rights to their contributions
 3. No contributions may be used for commercial purposes until the Change Date (2027-11-09)

 For collaboration inquiries, contact: asheesh.srivastava@questandcrossfire.com